 Exam Registration Candidates may register online or with an application.

 Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store.

-Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.
-Case Study A case study will not be used with this exam.
+errata and other important information.

+Case Study A case study will not be used for this exam.

 Past Exams Past Exams from 2000-present are available on SOA website.

 Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.